Dinhhai94/course-materials/Wk1Mod1.md

 ### Building a Dev Environment

 Whenever we work on a project, we want to make sure that we are using a consistent set of tools.
-But installing those tools in a way that is consistent is a tough problem!
-To help out with installing the pieces of our development environment, we rely on package managers to help us maintain a consistent set of __environment dependencies__.
+But installing those tools in a way that is consistent across operating systems is a tough problem!
+Most web developers use tools that are modeled after the UNIX family of operating systems.
+These tools are usually packaged as a form of __terminal emulator__.

-> ENVIRONMENT DEPENDENCIES are programs that we depend on to help us create software in our development environment

-Because each operating system is so different, we'll need to install a different command-line package manager for each OS (more on the "command-line" in a minute).
-They are:
+Because each operating system is so different, we'll need to install a different set of tools to emulate the UNIX terminal through our command-line (more on "command-lines" and "terminals" in a minute):

 #### Linux
-  + all Ubuntu-flavored distributions ship with `apt`, which will work perfectly out-of-the-box!
-  + Arch Linux comes with `pacman`, and it's a good idea to add [`yaourt`](https://www.ostechnix.com/install-yaourt-arch-linux/) as well.
-  + RPM-based distributions should use `yum`
+  + Most Linux distributions ship with their own, fully-featured UNIX-based terminal emulators.
+Popular examples include GNOME Terminal, xterm, or Konsole (depending on your desktop environment).
+  + If you're using a minimalist distribution like Arch, please use [kitty](https://sw.kovidgoyal.net/kitty/), installed through your distribution's package manager (e.g. `pacman -S kitty` for Arch users).

 #### macOS
-  + [Homebrew](https://brew.sh/) is the package manager of choice for macOS
-  + to install, open up the `Terminal` application from Finder, and paste the following into the box:

-  `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-  + ...then just follow the prompts to install!
+  + For Mac users, the Terminal application works well as a UNIX-compliant command-line.
+  + If you would like a command-line application with more features, [iTerm2](https://www.iterm2.com/) is the _de facto_ choice of many devs.
+  + For some versions of macOS, you will also need to consent to using XCode features.
+To trigger this installation/consent process, type in `git --version` and hit `ENTER`.
+If a version number is output to the screen, you're good to go.
+Otherwise, follow the prompts to make sure that you're set up with Terminal dev tools.

 #### Windows
-  + [Chocolatey](https://chocolatey.org/install) is the package manager of choice for Windows.
-  + To install, open the PowerShell application as an administrator, then run the following to install Chocolatey:

-  `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))`
+  + Windows is the tough one...the windows command line is notoriously _wrong_ for web development.
+Luckily, the folks behind `git` have come up with a
+      solution: `git-bash`, a UNIX-esque terminal emulator for Windows packaged with `git`!
+  + Do download both `git` and `git-bash`, head to [git-scm.com](https://git-scm.com/downloads), hit the "Downloads for Windows" button, and go through the prompts to complete the installation process.
+  + Once the installation process above is complete, use the Windows key to search for "Git Bash".
+Use this command-line for the duration of this course.

 ### Interfacing with Computers

 The operating system is the program (series of instructions) that runs when you turn on your computer.
-It handles inputs (keyboard, mouse, camera, network connections) and outputs (monitor, speakers, network connections), manages shared access to computing resources and memory, and reads and writes data to the file system on behalf of any number of simultaneously running applications (web browser, code editor, text document, music player, etc).
+It handles inputs (keyboard, mouse, camera, network connections) and outputs (monitor, speakers, network connections), manages shared access to computing resources and memory, and reads and writes data to the file system on behalf of any number of simultaneously running applications (web browser, code editor, terminal emulator, music player, etc).
 We interact with the computer through the operating system, usually by TYPING, TOUCHING, or CLICKING.

 Computers can receive user input through either a command line interface (CLI) or a graphical user interface (GUI).
 In a command line interface (A.K.A.
-"Console", "Terminal", or "Shell"), the user types commands using the keyboard to tell the computer to take an action.
+"Console", "Command Line", "Terminal", or "Shell"), the user types commands using the keyboard to tell the computer to take an action.
 The computer will display the results of the operation by writing text to the screen.

 ![Command-Line GIF](http://reactorprep.herokuapp.com/assets/images/cli.gif)

-GOAL FOR THE COURSE: All navigation should be done using **words** instead of **pictures**.
+GOAL FOR THE COURSE: All navigation should be done using **words** instead of **pictures**, usually through our terminal emulators.

 > "When I was a child, I used a computer by looking at the pictures.
 When I grew up, I learned to read and write."
 > -William Shotts, Jr.
 > Linux Command.org

-There are lots of applications that are built to be a command-line interface.
-Many of them are specific to different operating systems.
-The most commonly-used CLIs are based on the Unix shell, and there are a number of options available for each operating system.

-#### Linux (all distributions)
-  + Built-in Desktop Environment Terminals (Konsole, GNOME shell, etc.)
-  + Termite, Terminator, Tilda, etc.

-  __to install__:

-  If you're using Linux, you already have a unix-style terminal installed!
-Any will do for this course, but you may use your distribution's package manager to install another if you're so inclined.

-#### macOS
-  + iTerm2

-  __to install__:

-  `brew cask install iterm2`

-#### Windows
-  + Linux Subsystem for Windows terminal
-  + PowerShell
-  + git bash

-  __to install__:

-  If at all possible (on an updated Windows 10 machine) install the [Linux Subsystem on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
-This gives you access to most of the functionality of a Linux system called Ubuntu, which includes a wonderful terminal emulator and package manager.

-  However, this can be time-consuming to install, so we will get started tonight with the Git Bash terminal that's packaged with `git`, our version control system.
-We'll download that with the following code in PowerShell to get us started:

-  `choco install git -params '"/GitAndUnixToolsOnPath"'`

 > __NOTE__: From here on out, we'll use the terms `terminal`, `command-line`, and `CLI` interchangeably